TRML: TRML 2D

-The range is specified by the manufacturer as 46 km for targets with a radar cross-section of 1 m² and a probability of detection of 80% up to an altitude of 6000 m.
-For targets with a radar cross section of 3 m², the range is 60 km.
+The range is specified by the manufacturer as 46 km for targets with a radar cross-section of 1 m2 and a probability of detection of 80% up to an altitude of 6000 m.
+For targets with a radar cross section of 3 m2, the range is 60 km.

 TRML 3D

 TRML-3D version is fitted with a 16 or 32-element passive electronically scanned array.
 In the standard version, the antenna has linear horizontal polarization; vertical polarization is available as an option.
+It is mounted on a truck MAN SX45.
+This radar entered service in 2004.

+TRS-3D

-The marine search radar TRS-3D was created from blocks used by the TRML-3D.
+The marine search radar TRS-3D was created from blocks used by the TRML-3D, the first generation of this radar is uses PESA modules.

+A new variant, the TRS-3D Baseline D is being used by the US Coast Guard, known locally as the AN/SPS-75 radar.
+It uses solid-state GaN emitters.

+As of 2023, more than 50 of this variant are operational.

 TRML-4D

 The latest variant of the radar was presented by Hensoldt at the Eurosatory in 2018.
 It will be delivered to customers in 2020.

 The radar unit includes a completely redesigned AESA antenna with solid-state GaN elements, mounted on a non-retractable continuously rotating base.
 The system does not include an integrated operator shelter anymore, so a separate module is needed.
 TRML-4D combines digital beamforming with pulse-Doppler radar to detect difficult-to-locate airborne targets such as hovering helicopters or low-flying cruise missiles.
 The system has increased performance compared to its predecessors and is able to track 1500 targets at a range of up to 250 km.
 It supports Mode 5 and Mode S identification.
 The radar unit includes an onboard power generator and can be carried by any truck that has standard 20 ft (6.1 m) ISO container fittings.
 Instrumented range is 250 km, can track fighter type targets more than 120 km away.